stablekernel/aqueduct/docs/docs/http/http_controller.md

 Body binding is available for both properties and responder method parameters, just like query and header bindings.

 An type must implement `HTTPSerializable` to be bound to a request body.
-This interface requires that the method `fromRequestBody` be implemented:
+This interface requires that the method `readFromMap` be implemented:

 ```dart
 class Person implements HTTPSerializable {